-Bachelor's degree or equivalent or Sociology III 30 ECTS credits.
+Bachelor's degree.

 Course contents

 The course gives an introduction and presentation of social network analysis and is intended to increase the students' knowledge of network analysis as a research method.
 The course covers theoretical and methodological aspects as well as applied computer-based analysis.